 (This post probably contains affiliate links.
 Read my full disclosure here.)

 I’ll start here because unless you were blessed with flawless skin and naturally pink lips, I am guessing you wear makeup.
-Most days mine consists of just a powder foundation (Bare Minerals), Mascara (homemade or whatever I can get for free from Sephora that month) and lipstick (NARS lip pencil).
+Most days mine consists of just a natural powder foundation, mascara, and lipstick.

-I use coconut oil on a cotton ball to remove my eye make-up and sometimes lipstick.
-It’s effective and also good for your eye lashes.
-Plus, whenever I buy a store-bought kind it stings my eyes.
-I wouldn’t recommend using it to remove your foundation, though, as it will leave your face greasy, and hard to remove with soap.
+I use coconut oil on a cotton ball to remove my eye make-up and lipstick.
+It’s effective and also good for your eyelashes.
+Plus, it won’t sting your eyes like some of the store-bought ones.
+I wouldn’t recommend using it to remove your foundation, though, as it will leave your face greasy, and is hard to remove with soap.

 If you don’t have any microfiber cloths yet it is time to invest in some.
-They range anywhere from a couple of dollars at Wal-Mart, to around $20/$25 from Sephora or Jane Iredale.
-My favorite so far have been regular microfiber cloths from Amazon.
+They range anywhere from a couple of dollars on Amazon to around $20/$25 a piece from Sephora or Jane Iredale.
+My favorite so far has been regular microfiber cloths from Amazon.

-- I then rinse the cloth and either use a Juice Beauty or Nourish organics face wash, or more likely, my own.
+2.)
+I then rinse the cloth and I either use Nourish Organics face wash, or more likely, my own.
 Click here to make a Rose & Almond face wash that I absolutely love.
 Switch out the rose soap with tea tree if you struggle with acne.

 For weeks my skin is causing me trouble I tone it with Bragg’s Apple Cider Vinegar.
 You must use Bragg’s and only Bragg’s.
 If you have sensitive skin, mix the ACV with a little water before rubbing on your face.
 I use it straight and it’s my go-to to clear up skin overnight.

 4.)
 MOISTURIZER: DIY Face Lotion for Sensitive skin